dsan-gu/lab-spark-cluster/README.md

 **Task:** Analyze the Reddit comments data to answer the following questions:

+1. **Dataset Statistics:** Count the total number of unique comments and unique users (authors) in the dataset
-1. **Most Popular Subreddits:** Find the top 10 most active subreddits by comment count
+2. **Most Popular Subreddits:** Find the top 10 most active subreddits by comment count
-2. **Temporal Analysis:** Identify peak commenting hours (UTC) across all subreddits
+3. **Temporal Analysis:** Identify peak commenting hours (UTC) across all subreddits

 **Development Workflow:**